 First of all, we need to make sure our drawing's georeference settings have been defined, by utilizing one of the two available options provided by Plex-Earth.
 In case we are dealing with a georeferenced drawing, we are ready to proceed to the next step, as Plex-Earth automatically recognizes the coordinate system applied.
-Once we are all set, we can import our Terrain model created based on elevation data provided by AWS, Cesium, or Google Earth.
+Once we are all set, we can import our Terrain model created based on elevation data provided by AWS, Cesium, or Google Elevations.
 It is worth noting that we can switch between providers at any time, by using the PXV_TERRAIN_PROVIDERS command.
 Click here for more information on how to access terrain data.

 1) We visit the Terrain Panel of Plex-Earth and open the Import Terrain palette by clicking on the Import Terrain icon:

 2) Now it's time to pick the Import Terrain command from the Import Terrain palette: